Introduction to Using Conversation Analysis to Study Health Care Encounters

 By the end of the course participants should be able to:

-- appreciate the history and basic principles behind using conversation analysis to study health care encounters;
+- appreciate the history and basic principles behind using CA to study health care encounters;

 - understand how to go about making recordings of health care encounters and how to begin transcribing them;